Skip to content

 Requiredfalse

 DescriptionColumn names (strings) or column config objects.
 See https://gridjs.io/docs/config/columns.
-Set with JS when the component is used in an HTML context.
+Set with JS when the component is used in an HTML context. \nAdditionally, copy and download properties on the column object can be set to true or a callback function (cellData) => string for the copyTableToClipboard and downloadTable methods.

 data